nestauk/cci_nepal/README.md

 To note the project is setup using the Nesta Cookiecutter (guidelines on the Nesta Cookiecutter can be [found here](https://nestauk.github.io/ds-cookiecutter/structure/)).

-The below two steps depend on if you have access to real survey data or need to generate dummy data to save and run the model.
+The below two options depend on if you have access to real survey data or need to generate dummy data to save and run the model.

 ### OPTION A - With access to the real survey data